SunnyViewTech/docs/my-website/docs/Dollars-MOTS/settings.md

 ![](../img/2024_01_06_13_55_14-Dollars_MOTS.png)

 :::info

-After changing the port, you need to restart the program to apply the changes.
+After changing the port, you need to restart the programs to apply the changes.

 :::